Fuco1/smartparens/README.md

 Sometimes, a globally defined pair is not appropriate for certain major modes.
 You can redefine globally defined pairs to have different definition in specific major modes.
 For example, globally defined pair \`' is used in `emacs-lisp-mode` for links in comments and in `LaTeX-mode` for quotes.
 However, in `markdown-mode`, a pair \`\` is used instead to insert inline code.
 Therefore, it is desired to redefine this global pair to this new value.

-That is accompilshed by using this funcion:
+That is accompilshed by using this function:

     (sp-add-local-pair "`" "`" 'markdown-mode) ;; adds `` as a local pair in markdown-mode

+Note that this should *only* be used to overload the global definitions.
+If you want to add a new pair that should only activate in a specific mode, define it as global and set the permissions to only auto pair it in the specific mode.
+See the next section for more information on permissions.

-Pairs can be locally removed by caling `sp-remove-local-pair`:
+Local pairs can be removed by caling `sp-remove-local-pair` to restore the original global definition:

     (sp-remove-local-pair "`" 'markdown-mode)

+**Important**: this function only removes the pairs you have previously added using `sp-add-local-pair`, if you ever want to revert the change.
+It does not remove a global pair in the specified mode.
+If you want to disable some pair in specific modes, see the next section and set the permissions accordingly.

 Auto pairing
 ==========